SolaceLabs/solace-integration-guides/docs/_guides/weblogic-app-server.md

 If using XA, it is strongly recommended to set total time for low level connection retries to be longer than the transaction timeout, but shorter than the maximum duration of XA calls.
 These settings can be found in 3 locations:

-1. The connection factory on the Solace Appliance controls the low-level connection configuration, such as “Number of Times to Attempt Reconnect” and “Interval Between Reconnect Attempts”
+1. The connection factory on the Solace Message Router controls the low-level connection configuration, such as “Number of Times to Attempt Reconnect” and “Interval Between Reconnect Attempts”
 2. The WebLogic server’s bean configuration controls the transaction configuration.
 This can be found in Deployments - <application name> - <bean name> - Configuration.
 The Transaction Timeout is set at the bottom of the page.
 Other fine-tuning options are available here, such as the Max Beans in Free Pool, the Max Messages in a Transaction, etc.
 3. The WebLogic server’s Java Transaction API (JTA), located at Services – JTA – Configuration – JTA, controls several more XA configuration parameters.
 In particular, the Maximum Duration of XA Calls can be changed here.

 ## Working with Solace High Availability (HA)

-The [Solace Messaging API for JMS]({{ site.links-docs-jms }}){:target="_top"} section “Establishing Connection and Creating Sessions” provides details on how to enable the Solace JMS connection to automatically reconnect to the standby appliance in the case of a HA failover of a Solace message router.
-By default Solace JMS connections will reconnect to the standby appliance in the case of an HA failover.
+The [Solace Messaging API for JMS]({{ site.links-docs-jms }}){:target="_top"} section “Establishing Connection and Creating Sessions” provides details on how to enable the Solace JMS connection to automatically reconnect to the standby message router in the case of a HA failover of a Solace message router.
+By default Solace JMS connections will reconnect to the standby message router in the case of an HA failover.

 In general the Solace documentation contains the following note regarding reconnection:

-Note: When using HA redundant appliances, a fail-over from one appliance to its mate will typically occur in less than 30 seconds, however, applications should attempt to reconnect for at least five minutes.
+Note: When using HA redundant message routers, a fail-over from one message router to its mate will typically occur in less than 30 seconds, however, applications should attempt to reconnect for at least five minutes.

 In "Setting up Solace JNDI References", the Solace CLI commands correctly configured the required JNDI properties to reasonable values.
 These commands are repeated here for completeness.